 Exercise Mind Hygiene On A Daily Basis

-Stephanie's latest award, given to her in 2008, was the L. Randolph Lowry Lecturer reflecting Lowry's life-long commitment to:
+Stephanie's latest award was the L. Randolph Lowry Lecturer reflecting Lowry's life-long commitment to:

 1) educate mediators, 2) further the values of communication to restore, to enhance or, at least, to ameliorate the effects of conflict in ongoing personal, professional and business relationships; and 3) build bridges of understanding in organizations.